hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 gl-sbp-frank-gl1-sstor01             csi.hpe.com   Delete           56d
 ```

-HPE CSI driver for K8s and Kasten K10 has been a supported data management solution through the [joint partnership between HPE and Veeam]( https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10).
+HPE CSI driver for K8s and Kasten K10 has been a supported data management solution through the [joint partnership between HPE and Veeam](https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10).
 In the following sections, I will first deploy Kasten k10 to the cluster.
 Then I will describe how to use Kasten K10 with the volume snapshot capability from HPE CSI driver for K8s to backup and restore persistent volumes of the stateful applications running in the cluster.

+### Prerequisites

+Before starting, make sure you meet the following requirements:

+* A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
+* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
+* The [Helm](https://helm.sh/docs/intro/install/) CLI tool, version 3.12.1 or later
+* The o﻿ptional mysql CLI tool, for accessing the deployed sample MySQL database service

 ### Install Kasten K10